krudy/Flashcards/README.md

 Then, in the main directory of the project, run the `index.js` file with the command: `node backend/index.js` <br>
 You should receive a message in the console saying that the server is listening on port 9999

 To run the frontend, open a new terminal and enter the `./frontend` directory.
-There, enter the command: `npm start`
+There, enter the command: `npm run start`